aakash2809/fundoo-notes/README.md

 after login  user can create, read update, delete, notes and labels,

 Prerequisites
 need to install node.js, along with acces to NPM.
-TO check,open the terminal and type. node -v npm -v
+TO check, open the terminal and type. node -v npm -v